RanimelAndagan/Schwarzschild-black-hole/README.md

 SIM RUNS   ::  on the GPU, per pixel, every frame
 ```

-The TypeScript never simulates the black hole.
-It sets up the canvas, reads your
-mouse, manages quality, and feeds numbers into the shader each frame.
-The actual
-simulation lives in `src/shaders/blackhole.frag.glsl` and runs on the GPU.

----

 ## // RUN IT

 You need Node.js installed.
 Then: